DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 <img src="https://hvidberrrg.github.io/deep_learning/activation_functions/assets/sigmoid_function.png" alt="Sigmoid Plot" width="700">
 <br>

-Visualizing the function, we can see that it's perfect for a binary problem
+By visualizing the function, we can see that it's perfect to solve a binary problem
 <br>
-since it has an output range of $(0,1)$ which is perfect for representing probabilities.
+since it represents an output range of $(0,1)$ which is perfect for probabilities.
 <br>
-This makes the function perfect to provide a clear binary output.
+This prospect makes the function perfect to provide a clear binary output.

 ### Adam Optimizer
-The model makes use of the adam optimizer, Adam is a powerful optimization algorithm that combines the benefits of SGD
+The model makes use of the Adam Optimizer, which is a powerful optimization algorithm that combines the benefits of SGD
 <br>
 (Stochastic Gradient Descent) with momentum and adaptive learning rates.
 It adjusts learning rates dynamically for each parameter.
 <br>